sam-truscott/tinker-kernel/README.md

 	# Windows
-	gradlew debugHost_testsExecutable
+	gradlew debugHostTestDriverExecutable

 	# Linux
-	./gradlew debugHost_testsExecutable
+	./gradlew debugHostTestDriverExecutable

 You'll need a gcc available on the PATH for this to build.

 Toolchains
 ==========

-For ARM I'm using 4.9.2 for PowerPC I'm using 4.9.0.
+For ARM I'm using 5.2.0 for PowerPC I'm using 4.9.0.

 Loading
 =======